p-argento/uni/GEO/Geospatial Analytics - Module 1.md

-## Point spatial patterns
+## Spatial point patterns
+> 0. utilities
+> 1. density-based
+> 2. location-based

 Actually chapter 4 is
 4. point spatial patterns and spatial correlation
-	1. density
+	1. density estimation
 	2. Nearest Neighbors (NN)
-	3. Moran's I
-	4. Geary's C
+	3. spatial autocorrelation measures

 The general objective is understand how object are distributed in space.